SteveYangFHWA/GPR-test/Chapter 2.md

 Figure 7.
 Schematic of GPR data acquisition process and hyperbola profile formation on the distance-time plot.
 Note that the distance is minimal when the object and antenna are vertically aligned. <a href="https://www.scirp.org/journal/paperinformation?paperid=76624">[9]</a>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The hyperbola profiles in B-scan can lead to distortions in the radar image.
 Migration algorithms help correct these distortions, effectively relocating the reflected signals to their correct positions in the subsurface, resulting in a more accurate representation of the buried features.
 Here we specifically introduce Frequency-Wavenumber (F-K or Stolt) migration.
-This method has proven to be working well for the constant-velocity propagation media, [ref,ref] which is also fitting well with our objective (bridge rebar configuration).
+This method has proven to be working well for the constant-velocity propagation media, <a href="https://ieeexplore.ieee.org/abstract/document/1221785">[10]</a> <a href="https://www.hindawi.com/journals/mpe/2014/280738/">[11]</a> which also fits well with our objective (bridge rebar configuration).

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The F-K migration transforms the GPR B-scan into an artificially created wave map.
+In other words, this method specifically locates the object by reconstructing the waveforms at object locations.
+This is done by the Fourier Transform, converting the waves from the time-space domain to the frequency-wavenumber domain.
+To understand how this process works, we need the wave propagation equation in a media,

+$$
+\left( \frac{\partial^2}{\partial x^2} + \frac{\partial^2}{\partial z^2} - \frac{1}{v^2} \frac{\partial^2}{\partial t^2} \right) \phi(x, z, t) = 0,
+$$

+where $\phi\$ is the wave function (apparently GPR signals are electromagnetic waves), $x$ is the axis along the GPR survey line, $z$ is the axis along the depth, and $t$ is the time.
+If you are not familiar with the wave propagation equation in a media, you are redirected to the following YouTube video, which derives the wave equation from scratch with the guitar (acoustic wave): [https://www.youtube.com/watch?v=UXqUXYaRyGU&t=1684s&ab_channel=SteveBrunton](https://www.youtube.com/watch?v=UXqUXYaRyGU&t=1684s&ab_channel=SteveBrunton)